Arif-Shahriar028/Credo-ts-Agent/README.md

 yarn verifier
 ```

-After running holder agent, you will get an invitation url and qr code on terminal.
+After running verifier agent, you will get an invitation url and qr code on terminal.
 Use them as your need.

 ### Make terminal output faster